 A big part the reason we can get by with our small solar system capacity is because the way we travel.
 Our climbing focused itinerary means that we follow the season and incidentally maximize our sunny days.
 These are the days our Yeti 400 is filled to the brim with solar power goodness.

 During rainy days, we seek out libraries and coffeeshops.
-We use their wall outlets when we have the smallest solar input while catching up on work and real life.
+We use their wall outlets while catching up on work and real life.
 When it starts getting depressingly too rainy, we get in the car and drive somewhere else.

-We have no Fantastic Fan, use propane for heat (total of 10 days this year), and a cooler instead of a fridge.
+We have no Fantastic Fan, use portable propane heater when it gets cold (total of 10 days this year), and a cooler instead of a fridge.
 All of this reduce our power need significantly.

 Is this the perfect solar power setup?